Plants and trees and flowers page 2 of 2

 Similar of course to bunches of bananas and the millions of other fruits and vegetable set ups.
 The problem though always comes back to how did the first ones come to be.
 Those tomatoes have seeds in them that can produce more tomato plants.
 The seeds have an ability to make more tomato plants.

-Was and is the idea of evolution and mutations and natural selection just an invention to help with the frustration in us because we can’t think in any way about how those tomatoes and the plant parts they are growing on exist.
+It’s not that we all spend our time wondering about whether evolution did it all.
+It’s a niche.
+But a hand full of scientists say that all of life evolved.
+But was and is the idea of evolution and mutations and natural selection just an invention to help with the frustration in us because we can’t think in any way about how those tomatoes and the plant parts that they are growing on exist.
 It’s back to thinking about whether the chicken or the egg came first.
 And we can’t come up with anything.
 Same with the acorns that fall from an oak tree.

 When we look at that acorn that falls from a giant oak tree we might think that the tree is the important part and that the acorns are made to produce a new oak tree.
 They are.
 But when we look at a tomato plant we might think the tomatoes are the important part.
 But the tomatoes are are like the acorns in that they contain the seeds to make a new plant.
 Working on.
 Think I’ve lost the plot.
 Doesn’t matter.
 But every part in a plant or tree or an animal goes to making the whole of them.